Support Through the Process

 Student conduct advisors are trained in all aspects of the University's student conduct system and can provide a safe space for answering all your questions.

-Attend an administrative hearing with you
+Attend an case resolution conference with you

 Advise on the content of your appeal